 I am interested in testing and analyzing large-scale programs, such as detection of concurrency issues and security bugs.
 My main works are as follows:

-- Understand vulnerabilities caused by concurrency: ESEC/FSE 2019.
+- Understand concurrency vulnerabilities: ESEC/FSE 2019.

 - High quality strategy for concurrency bug fixing/repair: FSE 2017a, ICSE 2016a.

 - Data race detection, such as sampling and active detection: FSE 2017b, FSE 2016, FSE 2015.

 - Rule based bug mining (ICSE 2016b, ESEC/FSE 2018, IEEE TSE 2019).

 - Editorial Board member, Journal of Systems and Software (JSS).

 - Organizing Committee: ICSE 2022 (Artifact Evaluation Co-Chair)